DavidNash2024/Win32xx/samples/StatusBar/Readme.txt

 The status bar has 9 parts (0 through 8):
  * The frame's status is displayed in part 0
  * The Hyperlink control is placed over part 1.
-The Hyperlink control  is a modified static control which launches a web browser to display the web page when clicked.
+The Hyperlink control  is a modified static control that launches a web browser to display the web page when clicked.
  * The ProgressBar is placed over part 2.
 The progress bar is resized to fit entirely over Part 1.
 GetPartRect is used to get the part's dimensions.